Education in South Korea: Higher education

-Higher education in South Korea is provided primarily by universities (national research universities, industrial universities, teacher-training universities, broadcast and correspondence universities, cyber universities, graduate schools, open universities, and national universities of education) and colleges (cyber colleges, technical colleges, colleges in company, graduate school colleges) and various other research institutions.
-The South Korean higher education system is modeled after the United States with colleges (namely junior colleges and community colleges) awarding apprenticeships, licenses, citations, certificates, associate degrees or diplomas while universities award bachelor's, master's, professional, and doctoral degrees.
+Higher education in South Korea is provided primarily by universities (national research universities, industrial universities, teacher-training universities, broadcast and correspondence universities, cyber universities, graduate schools, open universities, and national universities of education) and colleges (cyber colleges, technical colleges, colleges in company, graduate school colleges) and other research institutions.

+The South Korean higher education system is modeled after the United States.
+Colleges, namely junior colleges and community colleges, award apprenticeships, licenses, citations, certificates, associate degrees or diplomas.
+Universities award bachelor's, master's, professional, and doctoral degrees.

 History

 The history of higher education in South Korea traces its roots back the 4th century AD, starting with the founding of Daehak (National Confucian Academy) in Goguryeo in 372 CE.
-The modern Korean higher education system traces its roots in the late 19th century, as missionary schools would introduce subjects taught in the Western world and vocational schools were crucial for the development of a modern society.
+The modern Korean higher education system traces its roots in the late 19th century.
+Missionary schools introduced subjects taught in the Western world and vocational schools were crucial for the development of a modern society.

 Today there are colleges and universities whose courses of study extend from 4 to 6 years.
 There are vocational colleges, industrial universities, open universities and universities of technology.
 There are day and evening classes, classes during vacation and remote education classes.
 The number of institutes of higher education varied consistently from 419 in 2005, to 405 in 2008, to 411 in 2010.

 Private universities account for 87.3 percent of total higher educational institutions.
 Industrial universities account for 63.6% and vocational universities account for 93.8%.
 These are much higher than the percentage of public institutes.